-cryptography.hazmat.primitives.asymmetric.rsa.generate\private\key(public\exponent, key\size) New in version 0.5.
+cryptography.hazmat.primitives.asymmetric.rsa.generate\private\key(public\exponent, key\size)

 Changed in version 3.0: Tightened restrictions on public\exponent.

 Generates a new RSA private key. key\size describes how many bits long the key should be.
 Larger keys provide more security; currently 1024 and below are considered breakable while 2048 or 4096 are reasonable default key sizes for new keys.
 The public\exponent indicates what one mathematical property of the key generation will be.
 Unless you have a specific reason to do otherwise, you should always use 65537.